thisendout/cyclops/README.md

 ## License

-sysrepl is released under the MIT License (c) 2015 This End Out, LLC.
+cyclops is released under the MIT License (c) 2015 This End Out, LLC.
 See `LICENSE` for the full license text.